 This is another variant of boosting algorithm where we use the gradient descent algorithm to add the weak learners in a stage-wise manner such that the overall loss/error in prediction gets reduced.
 Let's understand it in more detail.

-There are mainly three components of this algorithm,
+There are mainly three components of this algorithm:

-We always add a fixed amount of DTs as boosting techniques are highly prone to overfitting.
+We always add a fixed amount of DTs, as boosting techniques are highly prone to overfitting.
 But at the same time, we need more accurate models which demand a larger number of trees.
-Hence, there are certain improvements in the basic Gradient boosting mechanism, so let's look at them.
+Hence, there are certain improvements in the basic Gradient boosting mechanism, so let’s look at them.

 Gradient boosting is a greedy algorithm that suffers from overfitting problems, and we know a technique that can solve this problem, yes, regularization.
 We penalize the steps and improve the performance by reducing overfitting.
-Apart from the regularization, there are some other techniques as well.
-So let's understand them.
+Apart from regularization, there are some other techniques as well.
+So let’s understand them.

 There can be multiple ways to do so: